ZureTz/operating-system/o-shell/README.md

 O-shell is a shell that performs basic functions of a UNIX shell (e.g. [bash](https://www.gnu.org/software/bash/), [zsh](https://www.zsh.org/))

-There are several functions supported:

-- cd
-- pwd
-- history
-- exit

-O-shell also supports commands that are already in operating system.
+There are several built-in commands supported and O-shell also supports commands that are already in operating system path.

 ## Installation